World Bank Provides US$20 Million for Saint Vincent and the Grenadines’ Response to La Soufrière Eruption - Saint Vincent and the Grenadines

 World Bank Provides US$20 Million for Saint Vincent and the Grenadines’ Response to La Soufrière Eruption

-WASHINGTON, April 12, 2021 – The World Bank disbursed US$20 million to support the Government of Saint Vincent and the Grenadines’ response to the crisis posed by the La Soufrière volcano eruption.
+Tuesday, April 13, 2021 — WASHINGTON — The World Bank disbursed US$20 million to support the Government of Saint Vincent and the Grenadines’ response to the crisis posed by the La Soufrière volcano eruption.

 The explosive eruption began on April 8 and has required the evacuation of 20,000 people from the high-risk zones around the volcano, both to other parts of Saint Vincent and surrounding countries.
 Explosions are continuing, and the falling ash is causing air quality concerns and interruptions in electricity and water supply.